Prescription prepayment certificates (PPC) are available in England and they can save you money.

 1. Via the online service – this is a very quick and easy way to order your medication.
 To register for the Patient Access service, you will need to collect your login details from the surgery.
 If you are already registered with this service, please click this link to the Patient Access Website to login and order your medication.

 2. Using the printed request form on right hand side of your prescription – please tick the items you need on your printed request and place in the prescription box located in reception.
+There is also a prescription box located outside of the practice which you can place your prescription requests in at anytime, even when we are closed.

 Please note: try and order your regular medications at the same time.
 If your items are out of sync with each other, please bring this to our attention by writing this on your request and we will try to rectify this for you.